The Calcutta Quran Petition

-The Calcutta Quran Petition (Bengali: কলকাতা কোরান মামলা) is a book by Sita Ram Goel and Chandmal Chopra published by Goel under his Voice of India imprint.
+The Calcutta Quran Petition is a book by Sita Ram Goel and Chandmal Chopra published by Goel under his Voice of India imprint.
 The first edition was published in 1986, the second in 1987 and the third in 1999.

 The subject matter of this book is censorship, the banning of books and the Quran.

 Himangshu Kishore Chakraborty letter

 On July 20, 1984, H.K.
 Chakraborty wrote to the Secretary, Department of Home Government of West Bengal, demanding the ban of the Quran.
 He wrote again on 14 August that year, but received no response.
 Chakraborty lived in Bangladesh before moving to Kolkata after Partition of India.

 Chakraborty thereafter met Chandmal Chopra, who also wrote to the Department of Home Government of West Bengal on March 16, 1985.
 But Chopra's letter, too, went unanswered.
 Chopra therefore filed a writ Petition in the High Court.